 This course encompasses environmental based activities which enable students to begin to develop a professional network.
 It takes an interdisciplinary approach to identifying, understanding and analyzing current environment issues and technologies that affect Canada and the world.
 Topics include consumption patterns, sustainability and ecosystem threat with a specific concentration on water, food and energy issues.

-As the first mathematics course for Environmental Technician, General Arts and Science and Game Development students, the content covered includes conversions, number systems, fundamental algebra, linear and quadratic functions, trigonometry of right triangles, 2D and 3D geometry, vectors, and exponential and logarithmic functions.
-All concepts are presented with real world applications including health, environmental sciences, and game development.
+The content covered in this course includes conversions, number systems, fundamental algebra, linear and quadratic equations and graphs, trigonometry of right triangles, 2D and 3D geometry, an introduction to vectors, and exponential and logarithmic functions.
+All concepts are presented with real-world applications from environmental sciences, computer networking, and other domains.

 This course builds on the concepts developed in CHEM103 with emphasis on energy changes and rates of reactions, chemical systems and equilibrium, acids and bases, stoichiometric calculations, and oxidation-reduction reactions.
 Nomenclature and reactions of organic compounds including selected biomolecules are covered.
 An emphasis is placed on applications of these topics in health care and environmental issues.
 Data collection, data analysis, laboratory techniques, and report writing are covered in the laboratory component of the course.